georgy7/flood_fill_filter/README.rst

 |readme_fff|

 It paints with black all areas where it is impossible to fill 45% of the 9x9 window around the pixel.
-It highlights the noises as well, but most interesting is next.
-Let us apply the Flood Fill Filter to the result of the Flood Fill Filter itself, but with an activation level of 0.05 this time.
+It highlights the noises as well, but most interesting is the following.
+Let us apply the Flood Fill Filter to the result of the Flood Fill Filter itself, except with an activation level of 0.05 this time.
 This operation will result in the free-standing points detected in the first step.

 |readme_fff_fffa005|

-Then we exclude all black pixels of the second picture from black pixels of the first picture and obtain the picture which is the solution of a problem as I understand it.
+Then we exclude all black pixels of the second picture from black pixels of the first picture and obtain the picture which is the solution to the problem as I understand it.
 This result can be obtained with a single command by adding the :code:`--denoise` parameter.

 |readme_fff_denoise|